BessHung/MechaCar_Statistical_Analysis/README.md

 <img src="Results/lot_boxplot.png" width=50% height=50%>

 ## T-Tests on Suspension Coils
-perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+Perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 #### Result

-- Lot1
-- Lot2
-- Lot3
+Based on the significance level (ɑ=0.05), only manufacturing lot3 (p-value = 0.042) has statistically different from the population mean of 1,500 pounds per square inch.

 ```
 > t.test(Lot1_table$PSI,mu=1500)